FrankensteinVariorum/fv-collation/collateXPrep/Readme_SGA_CollationPrep.md

 ![How the Bodleian Library Frankenstein ms notebooks  align as collation units with the full novel as published](SGA-collAlignOverview.png)

 ## I. Pre-processing
-The pre-processing stage involves making changes to the original S-GA files necessary to make it comparable with the other editions in the collation process.
-Changes include 1) resequencing margin annotations, 2) commenting out elements that pose obstacles for collation, and 3) adding "word boundary markup" to indicate when whole words are split around line boundaries.
+The pre-processing stage involves editing the encoding of the original S-GA files to make it comparable with the other source editions of *Frankenstein* in the collation process.
+Changes include 1) resequencing margin annotations, 2) commenting out elements that pose obstacles for collation, and 3) adding collation alignment markers and "word boundary markup" to indicate when whole words are split around line boundaries.

 ### A. Resequencing
 The original notebook files from S-GA are located in `sga_Notebooks/orig_notebooks`.
 When we began work with these files, we needed to **resequence** their content, because edits made in the margins of each page were positioned at the end of the page.
 A pipeline process represented in the three XSLT files: